Malbec World Day: #MalbecArgentino

 Diversity

-The #MalbecArgentino is the most widely cultivated variety in the country, the one with the highest production and the most demanded internationally. #MalbecArgentino is a player of the entire pitch: from north to south, Malbec is produced in 17 Argentine provinces and, in each one, gives rise to a particular expression.
+Argentine Malbec is the most widely cultivated variety in Argentina, the one with the highest production and the most demanded internationally.

-It is the varietal that identifies and represents Argentina, because it is the one that best expresses the characteristics of its land and its complex diversity.
+Malbec is produced throughout the country, in 17 provinces.
+From north to south, it captures and transmits the essence of each terroir.
+It is the variety that identifies and represents Argentina, because it is the one that best expresses the characteristics of its land and its complex diversity.

 Find out more about #MalbecArgentino